 Regularly described as an impossible task, the concept of measuring the impact of a TV advert can be daunting to many.
-However, there’s always a way to get feedback from those who see your ad – it just depends on how committed you are to its success!
-Here are three factors we think are great starting points for getting that all-important strong start to a campaign, whether you’re a seasoned advertiser or a rookie.
+However, there’s always a way to see the results of those who see your TV ad.
+It just depends on how committed you are to its success!

 - Phase one: The eight-minute period before the advert is broadcast.

 - Phase two: The eight minutes commencing at the start of the advert.